Updated February 1, 2023

 Hotel Costes (1st)

-Dark and clubby hotel bar, good people watching.
+Dark and clubby hotel bar, with good people watching.
 Dress up if you go.

 Jacques’ Bar (2nd)